 So how did I pump on the Plane?
 On my first flight I was lucky enough to be sitting at the window seat.
 My husband sat next to me and I used a jacket to cover myself.
 Unfortunately I wasn’t always lucky enough to get a window seat and I didn’t always travel with my husband.
 I have pumped on the plane with a stranger sitting next to me and they never noticed, or at least they didn’t give me any dirty looks.

-How to Store Your Milk on the Plane or Long Car Ride
+Traveling with Breast milk: How to Store Your Milk on the Plane or Long Car Ride

-On planes I bring a cooler to store milk in and bring two gallon-sized zip-loc bags.
+When traveling with breast milk I bring a cooler to store milk in and bring two gallon-sized zip-loc bags.
 After I’ve past security I ask a restaurant to fill up my bags with ice.
 If it’s a long flight sometimes I will ask the flight attendants to refill my bags if the ice melted.
 If you have freezer packs you can use those as well.
 Just test them out first to see how long they will stay cool.
 When on road trips you can stop at a gas station or fast food restaurants for ice if your cooler packs get warm.
 The best cooler for traveling with breastmilk is a soft cooler.

 How to Store Your Breast Milk at a Hotel